National Chocolate Ice Cream Day

 An example of these claims can be found in The National Library of Medicine.
 They concluded from a study that, “Chocolate and cocoa flavanols have been associated with improvements in a range of health complaints dating from ancient times, and has established cardiovascular benefits.
 Less is known about the effects of chocolate on neurocognition and behaviour...Habitual chocolate intake was related to cognitive performance, measured with an extensive battery of neuropsychological tests.
 More frequent chocolate consumption was significantly associated with better performance.”
 The findings of the study showed that people who regularly ate chocolate had higher performance in memory, visual-spatial organization, reasoning, and scored higher on mental state examination as well.

 The biggest reason for these findings is that cocoa products and chocolate have been recognized as a rich source of flavonoids, mainly flavanols, and potent antioxidant and anti-inflammatory agents which established benefits for cardiovascular health.
 While the studies are proven, the problem remains that the amount and kind of chocolate you would have to eat to get these antioxidants and flavanols is excessive and chocolate remains a sweet, a candy, a treat.
 You should not go all out and consume lots of chocolate every day.
-It is still loaded with calories and easy to overeat and much of the chocolate and chocolate ice cream on the shelves is not part of a healthy diet for someone with type 2.
+It is still loaded with calories and easy to overeat and much of the chocolate and chocolate ice cream on the shelves is not part of a healthy diet.

 Avoiding foods that increase your blood sugar levels and drive insulin resistance can help keep you healthy and reduce your risk of future diabetes complications as well as maintain a healthy weight.
 It can be healthy to enjoy a scoop of chocolate ice cream every now and again, but if health benefits from antioxidants is what you’re looking for, eat more fruits and vegetables.
 These have far less calories and fat and you need to eat less of them to get the same amount of antioxidants.